vaskee001/Diplomski_frontend/README.md

 Prerequisites

 Before running this frontend application, ensure you have the necessary backend server running, which integrates with this frontend for user authentication and messaging functionalities.

+Usage

+Once the frontend is running, users can access the application via the provided URL.
+They can then register, log in, create groups, add members, and start messaging securely.

+Backend
+Backend for this app is: https://github.com/vaskee001/Diplomski_backend